Sheryl J. Willert

 Ms. Willert has been named to Super Lawyers by Super Lawyers magazine every year since the publication began its annual review of Washington's top lawyers in 1998.
 In 2003, Seattle Magazine named Ms. Willert a "Top Lawyer" in Labor Law.
 Ms. Willert has also been listed in The Best Lawyers in America for more than 15 years.
 She has also been recognized by the Seattle Met magazine as a “Top Lawyer” in Labor and Employment for 2010, a designation based upon Martindale-Hubbell's ranking of those practitioners in King County who have been judged by their peers to be “AV Preeminent”—the highest peer-review rating available.

 Ms. Willert was named as one of Puget Sound Business Journal's 2007 Women of Influence.
 Now in its fourth year, the award program shines the spotlight on twenty local businesswomen, community leaders and philanthropists who are "a force in the Seattle community."
 In 2009, DRI-The Voice of the Defense Bar, the nation’s largest organization of civil defense attorneys, renamed its Pioneer Diversity Award after Sheryl J. Willert.
 The award, now known as the Sheryl J. Willert Pioneer Diversity Award, recognizes an individual attorney for his or her demonstrated commitment to diversity in the legal profession.
 In 2010, Ms. Willert was honored as one of the Women of Power in Law at the Women of Color Empowered event hosted by the Northwest Asian Weekly Foundation.
 In 2011, Ms. Willert received the Loren Miller Bar Association’s Pioneering Woman Award, presented to African-American female attorneys who are trailblazers in the legal profession.
 In 2013, Ms. Willert was named to On Being A Black Lawyer’s Power 100 list, a compilation of the nation’s most influential black attorneys working in government, academics, and both the private and public sectors.
 Also in 2013, USLAW Network recognized Ms. Willert for her dedication and service to the organization with the O’Hagan Award.
+In 2014, Ms. Willert received the Washington Most Powerful and Influential Women Award from the National Diversity Council.

 Ms. Willert received her B.A. degree with distinction from Duke University in 1975 and her J.D. degree from Vanderbilt University in 1978.